leafac/leafac.com/src/pages/curriculum-vitae.md

 <details>
 <summary>Details</summary>

-- The master’s degree is part of the PhD program.
+- Part of the PhD program.

 </details>